-- Arts and culture enthusiasts who appreciate arts pairing theatre, film festivals, music festivals, art walks, and book readings with restaurant and hotel stays.
+Arts and culture enthusiasts who appreciate arts pairing theatre, film festivals, music festivals, art walks, and book readings with restaurant and hotel stays.
 A subset of the arts audience is literary, history, and arts tourism with bookstore and art gallery visits, readings, self-guided or in-person history and walking tours, and information about Livingston's noted writers, with overlapping movie and music ties.
-Arts attractions have a lower impact on the environment and are less reliant on weather and other occurrences outside our control. - Year-round outdoor enthusiasts (cross country, backcountry and downhill skiers, snowshoers, Yellowstone winter visitors, hikers, campers, climbers, bikers, e-bikers, ice skaters) with access to rental equipment and locals' adventure recommendations. - Foodie and farm-to-table visitors who enjoy our restaurants, boutique health markets, farmer's markets, and farm-to-table programs (school, hospital, food pantry, local ranchers, aquaponic and greenhouse producers). - Eco-tourists focused on footprint reduction (including local public transport and bike rentals, minimizing single plastic use, recycling) and healthy food choices (some overlap with food-conscious marketing). - Two-wheel travelers including ebikers, mountain and road bicyclists who are attracted to the many trails in Park County, especially during the months of April and November.
+Arts attractions have a lower impact on the environment and are less reliant on weather and other occurrences outside our control.

+Year-round outdoor enthusiasts (cross country, backcountry and downhill skiers, snowshoers, Yellowstone winter visitors, hikers, campers, climbers, bikers, e-bikers, ice skaters) with access to rental equipment and locals' adventure recommendations.

+Foodie and farm-to-table visitors who enjoy our restaurants, boutique health markets, farmer's markets, and farm-to-table programs (school, hospital, food pantry, local ranchers, aquaponic and greenhouse producers).
+Livingston's Campione Restaurant was the only restaurant in Montana (or the region) to be named on the 2023 New York Times top 50 restaurants in U.S. and our culinary scene is an increasing attraction to both the regional drive market and visitors from around the world.

+Eco-tourists focused on footprint reduction (including local public transport and bike rentals, minimizing single plastic use, recycling) and healthy food choices (some overlap with food-conscious marketing).

+Two-wheel travelers including ebikers, mountain and road bicyclists who are attracted to the many trails in Park County, especially during the months of April and November.
 A bucket list experience is also the brief Yellowstone Park spring bicycling window to enjoy biking on roads without auto traffic.